The Disaster Recovery Case Study We'll Never Forget

 When the storm cleared and the water finally subsided, all staff members were accounted for through an Emergency Notification System.
-The disaster recovery process began.
-With the massive collateral damage to their building, local community and regionally the CM team was overwhelmed managing equipment requests, issuing all crisis communications, coordinating alternate work spaces along with lodging and transportation of staff members.
-Their current plans assumed 6 – 8 weeks for recovery, however the harsh reality from the hurricane’s damage meant that they would instead be displaced for an entire year!
+The corporate disaster recovery plan began.
+With the massive collateral damage to their building, local community, and regionally the CM team was overwhelmed managing equipment requests, issuing all crisis communications, coordinating alternate workspaces along with lodging and transportation of staff members.
+Their current plans assumed 6 – 8 weeks for recovery, however, the harsh reality from the hurricane’s damage meant that they would instead be displaced for an entire year!

 The Business Continuity consulting cavalry arrives

-The team needed guidance to recovery and maintain operations.
+The team needed guidance to contingency planning and crisis management operations.
 Virtual Corporation business continuity and disaster recovery consulting services stepped in.
 With an extended recovery process on the horizon, a crisis command center needed to be put in place.